kavia-common/scientific-calculator-web-app-121593-121623/assets/supabase.md

 );
 ```

-Add Row Level Security (RLS) policy to allow inserts and reads for anon key (adjust for your needs):
+## 4) Row Level Security (RLS)

+Enable RLS and add policies suitable for your environment.
+For demo/dev with the anon key:

 ```sql
 alter table public.calc_history enable row level security;